not-sekiun/not-sekiun/README.md

   </a>
 </p>

 **Hi, I go by *Sekiun* on the internet.
 I'm a self-taught software engineer who is mainly interested in cybersecurity and artificial intelligence.
-On the side, I like to write electronic music and create visual art.
-I'm currently focused on writing C2 frameworks, learning low-level malware creation, and teaching myself anti-analysis techniques.**
+On the side, I like to write electronic music and create visual art.**

 <img alt="Metrics Left Pane" src="/metrics-left-pane.svg"><img alt="Metrics Right Pane" src="/metrics-right-pane.svg">